Premature babies are babies born before 37 weeks. They need foods high in nutrition to help them grow and develop.

 - your baby has a corrected age of 7 months and is not showing signs that they are ready to start solid foods

-What solid foods to give your premature baby
+Solid foods to offer your premature baby

 - cereal